mjansen4857/pathplanner/Writerside/topics/pplib-Build-an-Auto.md

 > **Note**
 >
-> This feature is only available in the Java version of PathPlannerLib
+> This feature is only available in the Java and C++ versions of PathPlannerLib
 >
 {style="note"}